shimaore/entertaining-crib/test/rate.coffee.md

         a.carrier.should.have.property 'integer_amount', 131
         a.carrier.should.have.property 'divider', 1000
         a.carrier.should.have.property 'subsequent'
-        a.carrier.subsequent.should.have.property 'cost', 340
+        (expect a.carrier.subsequent).to.have.property 'cost', 340
         a.carrier.should.have.property '_id', 'b55z21-O5phll2-KkDM4a-N' # '33972222713-2013-05-14T12:52:23-04:00-19005551212-23'

       it 'should rate destinations', ->
         r = new Rating {rating_tables,source:'test5'}
-        cheap = rating_tables 'cheap-5'
+        cheap = new CouchDB rating_tables 'cheap-5'
         after -> cheap.destroy()
         await cheap.create()
         await cheap.put